 1. PRAYER IS SERMON PREP

-Nothing prepares you to preach more than prayer.
+The first of our preaching tips is that nothing prepares you to preach more than prayer.

 “Prayer will singularly assist you in the delivery of your sermon; in fact, nothing can so gloriously fit you to preach as descending fresh from the mount of communion with God to speak with men.
 None are so able to plead with men as those who have been wrestling with God on their behalf.”2